pulsepointinc/redis-cluster-operator/README.md

 2. **RedisClusterBackup**: Defines a single backup operation for a Redis Cluster.
     - Specifies what to back up
     - Configures where to store the backup
-    - Controls how the backup should be performed (from replicas or masters)

    [example](deploy/example/pulsepoint/redis-test-cluster-backup.yaml)